FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 ## Demo

 In the [demo directory](./demo), you will find an example wizard of oz project you may use as a template. **You do not have to** use it, feel free to get creative!!
-In that project, you can see how audio and sensor data is streamed from the Pi to a wizard controller that runs in the browser.
-You can control what system says from the controller as well.
+In that project, you can see how audio and sensor data ([Adafruit MPU-6050 6-DoF Accel and Gyro Sensor](https://www.adafruit.com/product/3886)) is streamed from the Pi to a wizard controller that runs in the browser.
+You can control what the system says from the controller as well.

 ## Optional Exercise